The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Travel between Cologne, Germany and Amsterdam, Netherlands by train is: Fully open.
+Travel by train between Cologne, Germany and Amsterdam, Netherlands is: Partially open.

-The information above was last checked on 16/06/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train between Cologne and Amsterdam as this information can change.
+The above information was last checked on 24/10/2021.
+Remember to check the latest COVID-19 travel safety regulations for your train between Cologne and Amsterdam closer to your date of departure here.

-The current restriction level for your return trip by train from Amsterdam to Cologne is: Restricted
+The current restriction level for your return trip by train from Amsterdam to Cologne is: Partially open

-Reentry to Germany is allowed for: Entry is restricted for citizens and permanent residents of Netherlands
+Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of Netherlands

 What are the entry requirements?